 In this article, we will discuss a certain characteristic of coffee which has great effect on the brew, form.
 Coffee is basically acquired in two ways, pre ground and whole bean.
 Though this may seem irrelevant in the greater scheme of things, true coffee experts insist that this is an underrated and often overlooked aspect of the brewing process.

 Go to your nearest supermarket and you’ll see one of these variants in a jar on the shelves.
 Folgers is one of the more well-known retailers of ground coffee.
-That Dunkin Donuts a block away also retails their own pre ground coffee with different flavors.
-Pre ground coffee is very popular and very accessible to many these days and you may wonder why.
+That Dunkin’ Donuts a block away also retails their own pre ground coffee with different flavors.
+Pre ground coffee is very popular and very accessible to many these days.
+It is frequently used directly in automatic coffee makers and percolators but it’s not best for other brewing methods and you may wonder why.

 For starters, brewing a cup using pre ground coffee is much more convenient than when starting out by grinding whole beans yourself.
 Yes, pre ground coffee saves you a lot of time and hassle, especially if you are the one who can only afford a small amount of time to prepare before heading out to work.